kelo-robotics/robile_ros_navigation/README.md

 10. Press ‘tab’ to enter the edit mode.
 11. Press ‘a’ to select the map and then ‘e’ to extrude.
 12. Move the mouse to change the width of the extrusion and then left click.
-13. Save the extruded map as .stl file and copy it to the [map](map/) folder.
+13. Save the extruded map as .stl file and copy it to desired simulation project map folder.

 Then copy the [empty.world](map/empty.world) file and rename it with the new map name and change the model to the new stl file.

 ### Step-3: Change the loaded map in the launch file

-For real robot, simply update the "_map" argument in robot.launch.
+For real robot, simply update the "map" argument in robot.launch.
-Meanwhile for simulation, update "_map", "_gazebo_world_path", "_gazebo_world" arguments in simulation.launch.
+Meanwhile for simulation, update "map", "gazebo_world_path", "gazebo_world" arguments in simulation.launch.